palantir/conjure/docs/getting_started.md

 }
 ```

-You can now write a `PetStoreResource` class which `implements PetStoreService`.
+You can now write a `RecipeBookResource` class which `implements RecipeBookService`.
 Your implementation shouldn't need any `@Path` annotations, as these will all be inherited from the Jersey interface.

 ## 4. Publish artifacts